MarkReedZ/mrjson/README.md

 ## Usage

-May be used as a replacement for json:
+May be used as a replacement for json

 ```python
     >>> import mrjson as json